jordanbonilla/OnlineVoting/README.md

 2. OAuth2 credentials in json format.
       - http://gspread.readthedocs.org/en/latest/oauth2.html
+      - Place the json file in the same directory as vote.py and update global variable in vote.py "SECRETS" to this filename
+      - It is recommended that you link the credentials to the same gmail account that sends the emails.
       - This step only needs to be completed once

 3. A linked Google spreadsheet that gives explicit edit access to the local machine running this code
       - Select "share" on the spreadsheet and manually add your authorized console email.
       - Should look something like this: local-xxxxxxxxxxxx.iam.gserviceaccount.com
+      - Update the global variable in vote.py "LINKED_SPREADSHEET_KEY" to have the key of this spreadsheet
       - This step only needs to be completed once

 4. A manually-created Google Survey
       - The survey must be a multiple choice grid
-      - For every candidate, make a new column with a "rank"
+      - For every candidate, make a new column with a "rank" (Just 1 column for a simple referendum vote)
       - Ranks go from 1 to num_candidates with 1 being the best
       - Last question must be a short answer question that holds voter ID
       - Get the URL from the pre-fill link such that values appended to the URL automatically fill in "voter ID"